Dierama 'Blackberry Bells' (Angel's Fishing Rods)

 A dainty little alpine which will grow in most areas of the garden.
 Shallow rooting, it forms a creeping mat and will grow in cracks between rocks or slabs or in a container or gravel garden etc. Lovely sky-blue flowers in spring and summer and often through to autumn.
 Vigorous but not invasive.

-Can be grown in a lawn among the grass for an interesting effect when it flowers.
+It can be used as a grass substitute or grown in a lawn among the grass to add interest when it flowers.

 Height and Spread: 5cm x 50cm